harinsamaranayake/unet/README.md

 **Steps:**

-1. Clone the folder.
+1. Clone this repository.
-2. Create a drive folder (Lets assume the its "unet-new").
+2. Create a Google Drive folder (Lets assume the its `unet-new`).
-3. Upload all files to Google Drive except UNetPro.ipynb
+3. Upload all files to Google Drive folder `unet-new` except UNetPro.ipynb
 4. Upload UNetPro.ipynb to Google Colab Pro
-5. In Colab go to top menu and select `Runtime > Change runtime type > Hardware accelerator` to `GPU` and save it
+5. In Colab go to top menu and select `Runtime > Change runtime type > Hardware accelerator` to `GPU` and save it.
-4. Go to top menu and select `Run all`
+6. Go to top menu and select `Run all`.
+7. Provide accesss permission to your dive from Colab.

 **Adding Training & Testing Data**

-Here we test 04 datasets:
+Here we test 04 `datasets`:
- - ONR
+ - `ONR`
- - OFR
+ - `OFR`
- - BOTH
+ - `BOTH`
- - DRONE
+ - `DRONE`

-Each dataset has a `training` and a `testing` sub-datasets.
+Each dataset has two `sub-datasets`:
+ - `training` - for training
+ - `testing` - for testing

 In each sub-dataset it has `image` and `label` folders.
  - `images` - original images
  - `lable` - ground truth images

-Images were obtained from Puddle-1000 dataset available at `Cow911/SingleImageWaterHazardDetectionWithRAU`.
+Images were obtained from `Puddle-1000` dataset available at `Cow911/SingleImageWaterHazardDetectionWithRAU`.

 **Updating main.py**

-`base_path` - Path of the data folder.
-*Ex. base_path = "/content/gdrive/My Drive/unet-new"*
+`base_path` - Path of the data folder *Ex. base_path = "/content/gdrive/My Drive/unet-new"*

 `batch_size` - Bach size

-`trainCount` - Training image size.
-It is set to total number of training images by default.
+`trainCount` - Training image count.
+By default it is set to total number of training images.

 EPOCHS